Ultra123-hub/Adire-Image-Compression-Using-KMeans-Clustering-Algorithm/README.md

 # Adire-Image-Compression-Using-KMeans-Clustering-Algorithm
-Here an image compression was performed on Adire shirt, a cultural textile design in south-west Nigeria, Africa.
-This repository contains the code and environmental resources for the said project.
+On this project, image compression was performed on Adire shirt, a cultural textile design in south-west Nigeria, Africa.
+This repository contains the code and environmental resources for the said project using the kmeans algorithm.